Normalizing Flows for Knockoff-free Controlled Feature Selection: Introduction

 The ability of these methods to control the FDR is contingent on their ability to correctly model the distribution of the features.
 By itself, learning a sufficiently expressive feature model can be challenging.
-However, the knockoff procedure also requires learning a knockoff distribution, which is typically an even more challenging task as it requires both matching the feature distribution and satisfying the knockoff swap property.
-Specifically, the swap property requires that the joint distribution of the features and the knockoffs should be invariant to swapping any subset of features with their knockoffs.
-Even if a distribution were found satisfying these two properties, it may not provide enough power to make discoveries.
-For example, both properties are trivially satisfied by constructing exact copies of the features as knockoffs, but the resulting procedure has no power.
+However, the knockoff procedure requires learning a knockoff distribution that satisfies the \textit{swap property}, which is a much stronger requirement.
+Formally, let $X \in \mathbb R^D$ be a sample from the feature distribution and $\tilde X \in \mathbb R^D$ be a sample from the knockoff distribution conditioned on $X$.
+The swap property stipulates that the joint distribution $(X, \tilde X) \in \mathbb{R}^{2D}$ must be invariant to swapping the positions of any subset of features $S \in \{1, \dots, D\}$: